wiresjs/wires.js/README.md

 ```
 Parent scope will be automatically applied.
 Children will be ignored. (for now).
 It's planned to have "section" with inner contents in future.

-Repeaters won't work directly with ws-include.
+Repeaters and Conditional statements won't work directly with ws-include.
 It has to be wrapped.

 For example:
 ```html